Probely/farcaster-onprem-agent/README.md

 The SSH server accepts connections from private IP address ranges only (see which ones below).
-This is done to mitigate compromises by SSH botnets, if an unconfigured appliance is accidentally exposed to the Internet.
+This is done to mitigate compromises by SSH botnets, if an unconfigured Agent VM is accidentally exposed to the Internet.
 The allowed SSH client IP ranges are:

   * `10.0.0.0/8`